agrawald/unico/README.md

 ```

 The Soap UI test suite contains the unit test cases for REST as well as SOAP WS calls.
 A load test is also provided (under REST SOAP Test Suite: Push->GCD) to test the concurrency for 20 users simultaneously.

+##Assumptions
+* As per the requirement REST would act as the producer of the message in JMS, whereas SOAP WS would be the consumer of the JMS message
+* The JMS message produced (via REST -> push) and consumption (via SOAP -> gcd) would happen only when we send the appropiate request.
+No consumption or production of the message would happen automatically
+* Considering the database to save JMS messages si not provided, due to which the JMS message is not saved in case of JMS queue failure.
+* Both REST and SOAP WS calls would be executed seperately on different machines by different users.
+* Also, as the database is not available, the JMS message produced and JMS message consumed would be kept in a static list on there respective classes.
+* To consume the messages from the queue, we are waiting for 5000 ms after which the consumer would throw a JMSException with error code ERR101.
+If no message is found to be consumed.